 Another example is the mineral iron.
 You need less iron than you did during the second and third trimesters of pregnancy when you have higher iron requirements.
 Unless you are anemic after giving birth, your iron needs are lower while breastfeeding.

 The reduced requirement for iron is because you will not have a monthly menstrual cycle while exclusively breastfeeding.
 For some women, it takes many months before having regular periods again.
 Because you do not have monthly blood (and iron) loss, you need less iron.
-We recommend a postnatal vitamin supplement that contains the recommended daily amount of 9 mg.

 What are the most essential nutrients to look for in my postnatal vitamins?